115 – Media Relations

 1. Employees and news media representatives may submit written suggestions for additions to, or modification of, the HCSO’s media relations procedure.
 Such written suggestions shall be submitted to the Media Relations Office for review and consideration.

 2. Each year, the Media Relations Office shall solicit recommendations from various members of the local media.
-Responses received shall be evaluated and considered for implementation by the Media Relations Office and shall be forwarded to the CALEA accreditation and planning manager.
+Responses received shall be evaluated and considered for implementation by the Media Relations Office.

 J. Media Ride-Along Program: The Media Ride-Along Program allows media representatives to observe our deputies as they perform their duties.